a2ikm/paknife/README.md

     $ paknife --knife="/path/to/your/knife" solo cook node1 node2

-This feature is also available with `PARAKNIFE_KNIFE` environment variable like:
+This feature is also available with `PAKNIFE_KNIFE` environment variable like:

-    $ export PARAKNIFE_KNIFE=/path/to/your/knife
+    $ export PAKNIFE_KNIFE=/path/to/your/knife
     $ paknife solo cook node1 node2

 ## Contributing